and the calm is deep where the quiet waters flow

 The Lan boy blinked in confusion.

-In that moment, the front door of the inn opened, and another familiar voice cried: “Mo Xuanyu, there you are!”
+At that moment, the front door of the inn opened, and another familiar voice cried: “Mo Xuanyu, there you are!”

 The room filled with the new scents of Jin Ling and Lan Jingyi, as well as sandalwood and thick, stormy air.
 So Lan Wangji and Jiang Cheng had put their differences aside and followed him down the mountain.